Black Dice: Touring

 The band has toured America and Europe dozens of times, and has visited Japan twice.
 Having been together over ten years, the group has performed shows in five continents sharing the stage with artists including The Residents and Godspeed You!
 Black Emperor.
 In 2005, the trio recorded an album in Byron Bay, Australia following a tour.
 In 2006, the band played in Brazil and a live set was captured on national television in Lima, Peru.
 Virtually any and every type of venue has served as the backdrop for Black Dice shows; from basements and warehouses to art galleries and museums, from house shows to gigantic outdoor festivals or formal seated theaters.
-Placing the music in a context contrary to the average show remains a compelling inspiration for unique performances.